xremap/xremap/README.md

 ## Features

 * You can remap any keys, e.g. Ctrl or CapsLock.
-* You can remap any key combination to another, even to a key sequence
+* You can remap any key combination to another, even to a key sequence.
 * You can also remap a key sequence as well.
 You could do something like Emacs's `C-x C-c`.
 * Application-specific remapping.
 Even if it's not supported by your application, xremap can.